-The APY the bank offers is low compared with the national rate of 0.24% APY.
+The APY the bank offers is low compared with the national rate of 0.39% APY.
 Qualifying for Preferred Rewards can bring the APY up a little, but it remains lower than the national rate.
-However, the monthly service fee is waived for students under 25.
+However, the monthly service fee is waived for those under 25.

 How To Avoid Bank of America’s Monthly Maintenance Fees